 These 15-month packs might be a sales gimmick a bit of a ‘bait and switch’ like the Microsoft 365 with gift card offers which disappear soon after getting a lot of free promotion.

 Many retailers are reporting they are ‘out of stock’ which is silly.
 Customer are quite right to complain.

 This isn’t a physical product that requires printing and shipping.
 It’s all electronic with Microsoft 365 Product Keys issued by Microsoft at their discretion.

-If there’s a shortage of product, it’s an artificial shortage created by Microsoft.
+If there’s a shortage of product, it’s an artificial shortage created by Microsoft or the retailer.